 The Bruce County Heritage Association, Inc., is a non-profit corporation of dedicated volunteers that promote the preservation, restoration, and display of antique tractors, antique machinery, equipment, horse-drawn machinery, antique vehicles, and the artifacts, accessories, lore and literature relating to agriculture in Bruce County and the Province of Ontario.
 Support and become a member here.

 The first four Annual Antique Tractor and Steam Shows were held in the Paisley Fairgrounds.
 This demonstration event has grown, led and staffed by volunteers, and offers a variety of activities and demonstrations including grain threshing, shingle making, log sawing, horse powered equipment operations, crafts, large and small engines, sheep shearing as well as antique cars, trucks and tractors.
-An Antique Tractor pull and demonstration horse pulling events have been added, as well as a women’s program and activities for children and teenagers to insure that the event attracts not only antique and farm heritage buffs, but includes a well-rounded schedule of activities and heritage based events for families.
+An Antique Tractor pull and demonstration horse pulling events have been added, as well as a lifestyles program and activities for children and teenagers to ensure that the event attracts not only antique and farm heritage buffs, but includes a well-rounded schedule of activities and heritage based events for families.

 Since the purchase of the property, BCHA sponsors and volunteers have built:

 - Tractor Pull Track

 - The Munroe Barn (40’ x 40’)

 - The Mrs. Munroe Barn (40’ x 40’)

 - Horse Barn Addition 2015 (20′ x 96′)

 - Memorial Building 2007 (60’ x 120’)

 - A heated, insulated Maintenance and Repair building (40’ x 40’)